 Don’t waste too much time in Facebook groups and contrived engagement pods

 - Joining FB groups is productive and destructive.
 FB groups are great to ask questions, find advice, and network.
 Occasionally, it is helpful to join in engagement and follow for follow threads to meet new, sincere bloggers who will reciprocate the love.
 Unfortunately, many will link drop and run.
 You also do not want a ton of non-organic followers who don’t engage.
 High follower numbers with low engagement looks bad to readers and brands.
 These users won’t consistently read your content or purchase from you.
 They inflate temporary numbers and unsustainable engagement.
-These are a few FB groups I joined in 2018 to network.

 - Do/My Fix: Drop groups with MIA moderators and members who consistently fail to follow rules/engage.
 Use these groups more sparingly for reciprocation threads and more for advice and learning.
 Follow and network with accounts that interest you.